Team AckoAug 25, 2022

 The premium may be higher compared to Individual or Family Floater Health Insurance Plans, as elders tend to be more likely to face medical issues.

-The Critical Illness Health Insurance Policy is designed to provide financial protection if you are diagnosed with a critical illness or condition.
-The plan offers coverage against critical diseases such as heart attacks, kidney failure, paralysis, stroke, cancer, etc. Typically, if you raise a claim against the policy, the insurer pays a one-time lump-sum payment.
+The Critical Illness plan is designed to provide financial protection if you are diagnosed with a critical illness or condition.
+This type of health insurance policy offers coverage against critical diseases such as heart attacks, kidney failure, paralysis, stroke, cancer, etc. Typically, if you raise a claim against the policy, the insurer pays a one-time lump-sum payment.

 For example, if you are diagnosed with cancer that is covered under a Critical Illness Health Insurance Plan of Rs.
 15 lakhs, the insurer shall pay Rs.
 15 lakhs as a one-time lump-sum payment, and terminate the policy.